Permafrost/Tundra/README.md

 ### tundra.decimal:divide

-Divides the given decimal x by y, returning the result optionally rounded to the given precision (number of decimal places) using the given [rounding algorithm].
+Divides one decimal by another, returning the result optionally rounded to the given precision (number of decimal places) using the given [rounding algorithm].

 #### Inputs:

-* `$decimal.x` is the numerator decimal for the division.
+* $dividend is the numerator decimal for the division.
-* `$decimal.y` is the denominator decimal for the division.
+* $divisor is the denominator decimal for the division.
 * `$precision` is an optional number of decimal places to be preserved in the result.
 * `$rounding` is an optional choice of the [rounding algorithm]